Plan Before You Plant With These 3 Creative Ways to Use Trees on Your Property

 - The Cypress tree is an evergreen, meaning it stays lush year round, and offers a multitude of landscaping options.
 It’s moderately fast growing, drought resistant, and tall, making it great for privacy, and shade.

-Vintage Tree Care Knows Trees
+Vintage Tree Care Knows Landscaping and Trees

 If you have any questions about how to care for your existing trees, don’t hesitate to contact the tree care professionals at Vintage Tree Care.
 We are fully certified, licensed and insured, and are committed to providing quality without compromise in all services.